ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 Please check the project [Issues](https://github.com/ericwbailey/a11y-webring.club/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) to see if there is something I'm specifically looking for help with.

 If you want to propose new features or functionality, please [create an issue](https://github.com/ericwbailey/a11y-webring.club/issues/new) before submitting a pull request.
 This will help us determine if your suggestion is inline with my vision for where the project should go.

+## I want to use Medium, LinkedIn, Facebook, Twitter, etc. as my website

+Unfortunately this is something that will break the webring.
+Since you do not own your content on these platforms they are incompatible with a webring's approach.
+This is why some of these services are offered as optional links you can add.

 ## I want to add someone else's website